SamanFekri/QouteOfDay/README.md

-### 📅 Monday, 07 April, 2025
+### 📅 Tuesday, 08 April, 2025
 ------
 ### Events
 ------
-Here are a few events that occur in the USA on April 7:
+Here are some notable events that take place on April 8 in the USA:

-- **World Health Day:** Celebrated globally on April 7, this event promotes awareness of health issues and various health-related themes.
-In the US, it often involves community health initiatives and celebrations focusing on improving public health.

-- **National Beer Day:** April 7 celebrates the legalizing of beer sales in the United States after the Prohibition era.
-This is typically observed by craft breweries and beer enthusiasts with various events and
+- **1963**: The United States conducts its first successful test of the "?>
+- **1974**: Hank Aaron breaks Babe Ruth’s home run record by hitting his 715th home run at Atlanta-Fulton County Stadium.
+- **2004**: The Stanford University student group bàn lịch sự held a massive hack event designed to identify articles through overlay functionality in files relating to graphical records encountered. მონაცემებზე
 ### Positive Qoute
 ------
-"Every day is a new beginning.
-Take a deep breath and start again! 🌅✨😊"
+"Each day is a new beginning.
+Take a deep breath, smile, and start again! 🌅😊🌟"